 After a career as a music teacher in primary schools, Jean had continued to give lessons in singing and piano, from her own home, to children and adults.
 She considered herself lucky that, as her age increased and her voice no longer carried her through demanding auditions, she was able to join and sing with the NCC.

 Allan, a retired head teacher and consultant in the East Riding of Yorkshire, is acutely aware of the funding cuts that have slashed music programmes in schools.
-He has quickly identified two worthy projects in schools in the East Riding.
+He identified two worthy projects in schools in the East Riding.
 As The Foundation grows, it aims to expand its work to other schools and other geographical areas.